-Alberta Environment and Parks (AEP) and Wildlife Conservation
+Alberta Environment and Protected Areas and Wildlife Conservation

-Alberta Environment and Parks (AEP) has designated the promotion of fish and wildlife conservation as one of its core business goals.
+The Ministry of Alberta Environment and Protected Areas has designated the promotion of fish and wildlife conservation as one of its core business goals.

-The status of wild vertebrate species (mammals, birds, reptiles, amphibians and fish) is one of the performance indicators with which AEP determines the effectiveness of its policies and service delivery.
+The status of wild vertebrate species (mammals, birds, reptiles, amphibians and fish) is one of the performance indicators with which the ministry determines the effectiveness of its policies and service delivery.

 Determining General Status of Wild Species in Alberta